 Examples (Pot holes lead to pages of the films being copied unless the copy itself has an article):

 Because of the problems between South Korea and Japan, anime was not available to Koreans.
-Because of this, in the 80's, the South Korean animation industry produced many films that were ripped off from Mazinger and Getter Robo, Transformers toys, and even films like TRON.
-Later, a fella by the name of Joseph Lai and his company, IFD note The same folks who brought us the Godfrey Ho Ninja Movies and, in turn, Pierre Kirby , bought up the rights to some of these films, dubbed them into English, and edited bits and pieces of them together into new, incomprehensible forms, with titles like Space Thunder Kids and Protectors Of Universe and horrible English dubbing.
-A website called Teleport City does a remarkable coverage of these Joseph Lai chop-jobs.
+Because of this, in the 70's and 80's, the South Korean animation industry produced many films that were ripped off from mecha anime and toys.
+Later, a fella by the name of Joseph Lai and his company, IFD note The same folks who brought us the Godfrey Ho Ninja Movies and, in turn, Pierre Kirby , bought up the rights to some of these films, dubbed them into English, and edited bits and pieces of them together into new, incomprehensible forms like Space Thunder Kids.
+The more obvious ripoffs include:

 There was an animated film called Secret of the Hunchback that came out after Disney's The Hunchback of Notre Dame and even featured talking, singing gargoyles.

 The same company also made The Secret of Anastasia just as Don Bluth's Anastasia was released in theaters.
 Especially odd in that they weren't satisfied ripping off just one movie, but they also ripped off Beauty and the Beast by having the rest of the royal family transformed into talking musical instruments!

 They also did a version of Mulan where all the characters are insects.